Head (film)

-Head is a 1968 American satirical musical adventure film written and produced by Jack Nicholson and Bob Rafelson, directed by Rafelson, starring television rock group the Monkees (Davy Jones, Peter Tork, Micky Dolenz and Michael Nesmith) and distributed by Columbia Pictures.
-A theatrical spin-off of the band's 1966–68 NBC television show, it started production immediately after the series' conclusion.
+Head is a 1968 American satirical musical adventure film written and produced by Jack Nicholson and Bob Rafelson, directed by Rafelson, starring television rock group The Monkees (Davy Jones, Peter Tork, Micky Dolenz and Michael Nesmith) and distributed by Columbia Pictures.
+The film was a theatrical spin-off of the band's 1966–68 NBC television show.

-During production, one of the working titles for the film was Changes, which was later the name of an album by the Monkees.
-Another working title was Untitled.
-A rough cut of the film was previewed for audiences in Los Angeles in the summer of 1968 under the title Movee Untitled.

 The film featured Victor Mature as "The Big Victor" and cameo appearances by Nicholson, Teri Garr, Carol Doda, Annette Funicello, Frank Zappa, Sonny Liston, Timothy Carey, Percy Helton and Ray Nitschke.
 Also appearing on screen in brief non-speaking parts are Dennis Hopper and film choreographer Toni Basil.

 Plot

+Unlike most movies, there is no "plot" per se in this movie, rather a succession of seemingly unrelated scenes.
+The throughline in the film comes from the themes inherent in it: a biting satire of television; an indictment of fame, especially fame gained too early in life; commentary on the Monkees themselves and their experience as both product and performers; and a meditation on the power of media.

 Head begins at the dedication of a bridge.
-As a local politician struggles with his microphone during the dedication speech, the "wacky, fun-loving" Monkees (Micky Dolenz, Davy Jones, Peter Tork, and Michael Nesmith), suddenly interrupt the ceremony by running through the assembled officials, to the sound of various horns and sirens.
-The rest of the film shows the events leading up to this.
+As a local politician struggles with his microphone during the dedication speech, the four members of The Monkees, Micky, Davy, Peter, and Mike, suddenly interrupt the ceremony by running through the assembled officials, to the sound of various horns and sirens.

-Earlier, the four have just all kissed the same groupie, who tells them that they were indistinguishable.
-Throughout the film, they make their way both together and separately through a series of unrelated vignettes, each being a different type of movie (a mystery, a war movie, a western, a desert adventure, etc.).
+A later scene shows each member of the group having just been kissed by the same groupie, who tells them that they were indistinguishable.
+This is juxtaposed with images of screaming fans at a Monkees concert, who would do anything to be that close to their idols.
+This kind of juxtaposition of opposites will be seen throughout the film.
+As the movie continues, they make their way both together and separately through a series of unrelated vignettes, each being a different type of movie (a mystery, a war movie, a western, a desert adventure, etc.).
+This nonlinear narrative mimics the experience of changing channels on a TV set, flipping through various shows and various genres as part of the film's satire of television.

-In each segment, the Monkees try to deal with the fact that they're four real people in a real band that makes records for real people, but are also scripted characters in a fake TV band doing nothing except exactly what the director wants them to.